-ECM (Editions of Contemporary Music) is a jazz and Western classical label that features acoustic and electronic artists producing eclectic versions of contemporary music.
+ECM (Editions of Contemporary Music) is a jazz and Western classical label (founded by Manfred Eicher) that features acoustic and electronic artists producing eclectic versions of contemporary music.

 ECM's catalog spans from contemporary works (Steve Reich, Arvo Pärt, Philip Glass, et al) to experimental and electronic jazz (Nils Petter Molvær, Pat Metheny Group, Jan Garbarek, et al).
 Their catalog includes over 1000 recordings from 40+ years of producing works.
 Since 1969, ECM albums have been acclaimed for their outstanding music, creative production, and exceptional sound quality.